CodeChron/fullstack-js-with-meteor-react-docs/db_updates.md

+## Require explicit publish and subscribe

 ## Remove the 'autopublish' package

-# Add publications and subscriptions
+## Add publications and subscriptions

 # Add a loading component